Sen. Vance says if he were VP, he would've gone along with Trump effort on alternate electors

 Stephanopoulos asked if Vance believed it was OK to defy the Supreme Court.

-"If the Supreme Court says that the president of the United States can't fire a general that would be an illegitimate ruling," Vance told Stephanopoulos.
+"But if the Supreme Court said the president of the United States can't fire a general, that would be an illegitimate ruling, and the president has to have Article II prerogative under the Constitution to actually run the military as he sees fit," Vance said.

 Follow @LynnHulseyDDN on Facebook, Instagram and X.